Japan to rebut UNESCO request over Korean labor at World Heritage sites

 A South Korean civic group said Friday it strongly supports the recommendations, claiming exhibits at the facility lack explanations about the victims.

-The recommendations by UNESCO, released Monday, following its inspection of the center that opened last year, may be adopted around next Thursday during the session.
+The recommendations by the United Nations Educational, Scientific and Cultural Organization, released Monday, following its inspection of the center that opened last year, may be adopted around next Thursday during the session.

 When the “Site of Japan’s Meiji Industrial Revolution” was added to the World Cultural Heritage list in 2015, Japan promised to take measures that allow an understanding there were a large number of Koreans and others who were “brought against their will and forced to work under harsh conditions” in the 1940s at some of the sites, and that, during World War II, the government also implemented its policy of requisition.